Big Win Philanthropy

 Overview

 Big Win Philanthropy is an independent foundation established in 2015 that partners with visionary African leaders to achieve transformational change for children and young people.
-Founded by Jamie Cooper (former President and CEO of the Children's Investment Fund Foundation), the organization operates as both a UK registered charity (1162036) and a US private foundation.
+Founded by Jamie Cooper (former President and CEO of the Children's Investment Fund Foundation), the organisation operates as both a UK registered charity (1162036) and a US private foundation.
 With approximately £7.2 million in annual UK charitable expenditure and over $5 million in US grants, Big Win focuses on three key areas essential to national development and long-term economic growth: brain development, education for productivity, and youth employment.
 The foundation's “North Star” goal is to directly and consequentially impact 23.5 million lives by 2027.
 Unlike traditional grant makers, Big Win only works in countries where support has been directly requested by the government, believing that “national development at scale must be government-led and government-owned.”

 Funding Priorities